FILE: <bc-72.htm> [Several minutes may be required to download this section] GENERAL INDEX [Navigate to MAIN MENU ]

 developed can be successfully applied to other cases of mortality agents,

-missing is the marginal rate for this category (Elkinton et al. 1990).
-It
+marginal rate for this category (Elkinton et al. 1990).
+It must be ensured,

-must be ensured, however, that the disappearance of individuals is assigned
+however, that the disappearance of individuals is assigned to the correct

-to the correct stage when constructing the life table (Campbell et 1l.
-1982),
+stage when constructing the life table (Campbell et 1l.
+1982), particularly

 population; consequently, mortality due to predation is often combined with